LHWOOD/ProfileGenerator-OOP/README.md

 ## Description

-This is a project that runs in the node environment terminal and creates an HTML page for anyone who wants to build a profile page for their team.
-The user answers prompts about the make up of their team and this program with create an a profile visualization of the whole team.
+This project is for anyone who wants to build a profile page for their work team.
+Initially, it runs in the Node.js environment and the user answers prompts about their team and this program will create a profile visualization of the whole team in an HTML webpage!

 ## Table of Contents